Dima345200/Realism-Nutrition/README_EN.md

 Overhauls the vanilla hunger system by introducing a realistic nutrition model with calories, macronutrients, and metabolism.

+> ⚠️ This mod is still in development.
+Some features may change.

 ---

 ## 🌿 Branches & Versions